steveculshaw/brindlewoodbay/README.md

 Atsidi heads to the sheriffs office for any updates, and quizzes the deputy about status; the scrimshaw is piece of slightly curved bone; picture of a young man with a straw hat, smart jacket, baggy trousers, no shoes, and a grin on his face.
 Checking the report, there is a note (likely Sam Cooper) ...
 "Check out and follow up draft email on Katherine Berko computer".
-Try and disable the museum alarm while Krystal 146's (*breaking & entry*) the fire door ... get caught by the Sheriff
+Partially disable the museum alarm while Krystal 146's (*breaking & entry*) the fire door ... *and gets caught by the Sheriff*

 *Sheriff Wyman is starting to get suspicious about us and always being at crime scenes!!!*

-Krystal heads off to search around the museum; there is a fight exit ... sadly likely to be alarmed!
+Krystal heads off to search around the museum; there is a fire exit ... sadly likely to be alarmed!
+And is joined by Winnie.<br>
+Checking the computer, and it's not locked ... **Clue:** Katherine's unsent draft email; "Staff & students welcome to inspect, but loaning is out of the question"
+Unfortunately the museum index is password protected, but Krystal uses Katherine's Star Trek interest to break in.
+Winnie takes over checking the details.
+The harpoon is associated with a harpoon gun on loan to Boston Marine Museum.<br>
+**Clue:** Plus for each entry, there is a link for object value, which lead to a hidden file.

+And the peephole ... is

 #### 23rd June